Acceleration onset cueing: Phases

+Human sensing threshold and timescale

 The various human body motion-sensors react to accelerations rather than steady-state motions and have thresholds below which they do not transmit signals to the brain (the latter explains why instruments are needed for safe cloud flying).
-Furthermore, impulses from the set of body motion sensors are processed by the brain in a timescale of milliseconds compared to longer time intervals for visual cues of the Outside World (OTW) to be registered by the brain.
-The body motion-sensors include the inner-ear sensors, (semicircular canals and otoliths, the "Vestibular sensors"), the muscle-and joint sensors, and sensors that register movements and pressures on body parts such as arms, legs and buttocks.
+Furthermore, impulses from the set of body motion sensors are processed by the brain in a timescale of milliseconds compared to longer time intervals for visual cues of the outside world (OTW) to be registered by the brain.
+The body motion-sensors include the inner-ear sensors, (semicircular canals and otoliths, the "vestibular sensors"), the muscle-and joint sensors, and sensors that register movements and pressures on body parts such as arms, legs and buttocks.

+Simulator sickness

 In the real world the brain is (subconsciously) expecting to receive the above motion cues before later registering the associated change in the visual scene.
 In a simulator, if motion cues are not present to back up visual cues, disorientation can result ("simulator sickness") due to the cue-mismatch compared to the real world.

 The above way the body signals motion to the brain coincides very well with acceleration-onset cueing in a simulator.
-This is the reason why well-designed and properly set-up modern low-latency motion platforms in simulators work well for all aircraft from large transports to the low-G envelope of fighter aircraft.
+This is the reason why well-designed and properly set-up modern low-latency motion platforms in simulators work well for all aircraft from large transports to the low-g-force envelope of fighter aircraft.